bachmeb/java-jprofiler/docs/common/jboss/eap/5.1/run.conf.md

 * *The section of the heap that is reserved for the permanent generation holds all of the reflective data for the JVM.* (http://support.sas.com/documentation/cdl/en/citmblcg/64709/HTML/default/viewer.htm#n1hplivnigb4ptn1nbn5kixqja3m.htm)

-* *The permanent generation is special because it holds meta-data describing user classes (classes that are not part of the Java language).* (http://www.freshblurbs.com/blog/2005/05/19/explaining-java-lang-outofmemoryerror-permgen-space.html)
+* *The permanent generation is special because it holds meta-data describing user classes (classes that are not part of the Java language).*
+* *If you set the initial size and maximum size to equal values you may be able to avoid some full garbage collections that may occur if/when the permanent generation needs to be resized.* (http://www.freshblurbs.com/blog/2005/05/19/explaining-java-lang-outofmemoryerror-permgen-space.html)
 ```
 JAVA_OPTS="$JAVA_OPTS -XX:MaxPermSize=512m"
 ```